A solution space for a system of null-state partial differential equations 3: The Coulomb gas solutions

-If we choose for (\ref{corrfunc}) the plus (resp.\ minus) sign for all of the chiral operators except that at $x_c$ for some $c\in\{1,2,\ldots,2N\}$ and the plus (resp.\ minus) sign for the chiral operator at $x_c$ in the dense (resp.\ dilute) phase, then the sum of the charges of the chiral operators is \be .\ee (Here, we have used the property $\alpha^++\alpha^-=2\alpha_0$.)
+After selecting some $c\in\{1,2,\ldots,2N\}$, if we choose in (\ref{corrfunc}) the plus (resp.\ minus) sign for all of the chiral operators except the one at $x_c$ and the minus (resp.\ plus) sign for the chiral operator at $x_c$ in the dense (resp.\ dilute) phase of SLE$_\kappa$, then the sum of the charges of the chiral operators is \be .\ee (Here, we have used the property $\alpha^++\alpha^-=2\alpha_0$ implied by (\ref{alphapm}, \ref{screeningcharges}).)
 Thus, by inserting $N-1$ screening operators of charge $\alpha^-$ (resp.\ $\alpha^+$) into the correlation function (\ref{corrfunc}), we satisfy the neutrality condition: